RareBirdsLLC/rarebirds/api/src/README.md

-# Hacking TruBudget
+# Hacking RareBirds

-Welcome to the **TruBudget API Source Directory**.
+Welcome to the **RareBirds API Source Directory**.
 This readme file offers an introduction into how the code here is organized.
 It also mentions some best practices along the way.

 Contents: